justjokiing/kshift/README.md

     If you did not edit the `defaults` file, make sure to add command line arguments to change the default values during installation.

     kshift will now be be installed to `~/.local/bin` .
 Ensure that directory is in `$PATH` if wanted to be manually executed.
-The kshift timer will be updated when ran by the timer, unless the `$update_timer` variable is set to 0.
+The kshift timer will be set from the web by default, updating the timer each time.
+Setting the variable `webdata` to 0 will make the timer stop updating automatically.

     kshift variables will then be located at `~/.kshift` and follows the same format of `defaults`, any further variable can be done by editing that file or using the `--install` option.